 Try an SBLT and tell us you want to go back, go ahead.

-Smoked ham – all day, any day, again adding that savory note to the sweetness of the meat and bringing a serious, delicious quality to what can otherwise be a slightly indigestible meat.
+Smoked ham – all day, any day, again adding that savory note to the sweetness of the meat and bringing a serious, delicious quality to what can otherwise be slightly indigestible meat.

-And then there’s pork butt.
+And then there’s Pork Boston Butt.

 Pork butt of course isn’t pork butt, because that would be too simple.
 It’s actually pork shoulder that you want here, and of course, pork shoulder is one of the toughest, most hardworking muscles in the beast.

-The smoke enhances that flavor, while the cooking method turns the hard-working shoulder muscle into succulent, juicy, almost cut-with-a-spoon meat.
+The smoke enhances that flavor, while the slow cooking method turns the hard-working shoulder muscle into succulent, juicy, almost cut-with-a-spoon meat.

 They’re tough meat, attached to bones.
 Smoking them, then cooking them long and slow, turns them from throwaway cuts into the best things you could ever wish to taste.
 The smoke penetrates the meat, becoming a fundamental element of its flavor profile.